What Is Developmental Psychology?

 During the enlightenment period, Jean-Jacques Rousseau and John Locke had different ideas about children.
 Locke believed that children were born blank slates and that knowledge was acquired through life experience and adult guidance.
 Rousseau believed that children were born pure and morally sound.
 He described children as "noble savages" and stated that they could be born good but taught unhealthy behaviors over time.

 Many other psychologists developed theories of childhood development.
-One of the later influences on this area of study was Sigmund Freud.
-Sigmund Freud is known for his theory of human personality, specifically that it is comprised of the ego, superego, and id psychology.
+One of the later influences on this area of study was psychologist Sigmund Freud.
+Sigmund Freud is known for his psychological theory of human personality, specifically that it is comprised of the ego, superego, and id psychology.
 Many of Freud's theories about psychological development and the human mind have been debunked.
-However, his first theories on childhood development may have paved the way for others.
+However, his first psychological theories on childhood development may have paved the way for others.

 Freud's psychosexual theory

 Freud developed his psychosexual theory in the early 1900s to explain five "erogenous zones" on which children focus throughout development.
-He claimed that if there were difficulties during development, children would form an innate fixation, which may look like anxiety or another mental health issue.
+He claimed that if there were difficulties during psychological development, children would form an innate fixation, which may look like anxiety or another mental health issue.

 Oral